-"I got more opportunities to play, but the thing that I regret most is not being able to hit home run.
-At the end of the season, I was swinging to hit home run, and it was difficult to change my mindset during the season.
-Since autumn, I've been practicing to improve my angle, so I hope to be able to do that next year."
+"I got more playing opportunities, but what I regret most is not being able to hit home run.
+My last swing was an attempt to hit home run, and it was difficult to change my mindset during the season.
+I've been practicing to improve the angle of my swing since the fall, so I hope to be able to put that into practice next year."

-Lotte's Naonori Yasuda played in 93 games, up from 55 last season, but had a batting average of .243, RBI, and no Home Run for the second year in a row.
+Lotte's Naonori Yasuda played in 93 games, more than the 55 he played last season, but his batting average was .243, he had RBI, and he didn't hit Home Run for the second consecutive year.

 Looking ahead to the 2025 season, he said, "I talked with the batting coach and analysts and we discussed the direction I wanted to go in, and I thought I needed to take my time, so I did my training alone this year."